 Face masks and respirators

 It is mandatory to wear a respirator (or technically equally effective device) everywhere indoors.
-You have to wear a respirator in shops, businesses, public transport, motor vehicles (unless you are a member of the same household), medical facilities, international airports and on the platforms.
+You have to wear a respirator in the workplace, shops, businesses, public transport, motor vehicles (unless you are a member of the same household), medical facilities, international airports and on the platforms.

 Cloth face masks, homemade masks or scarves are no longer considered sufficient.